Administration of territory in dynastic China: Provincial administration

 Regional governments were introduced by the Qin dynasty after it destroyed the last independent hereditary kingdoms.
 The Qin empire was divided into commanderies (jun), each of which was led by three officials.
 The Han dynasty identified the rapid concentration of central power as one of the reasons for the Qin downfall and therefore only adopted the commandery/prefectural system for half its territory and installed hereditary kingdoms in the other half.
 They were gradually brought under Han control and as a result, there were 103 commanderies by the end of Eastern Han (25–220).
-Thirteen regional inspectorates (cishi) were established over them.
+Thirteen regional inspectorates (cishi 刺史) were established over them.
 Most of them were named after the Nine Regions and were thus called zhou (province).
 These provinces, circuits, or inspectorates did not function as provincial governorships.
 Both the Tang and Song saw these regions as broad areas for Commissioners to coordinate government activity.
 Each circuit (dao or lu) was assigned four Commissions, each tasked with a different administrative activity: military, fiscal, judicial, and supply.

 Permanent provincial administrations developed under the Yuan and Ming dynasties.
-The Yuan province, called a Branch Secretariat (xing zhongshu sheng), was governed by two Managers of Governmental Affairs (pingchang zhengshi).
-Sometimes a Grand Chancellor (chengxiang) was in charge of an entire province.
+The Yuan province, called a Branch Secretariat (xing zhongshu sheng 行中書省), was governed by two Managers of Governmental Affairs (pingzhang zhengshi 平章政事).
+Sometimes a Grand Chancellor (chengxiang 丞相) was in charge of an entire province.
 It's uncertain how much central authority the government had over these provinces since they were essentially ruled by Mongol nobles.
-Between the provinces and the central government were two agencies: the Branch Bureau of Military Affairs (xing shumi yuan) and the Branch Censorate (xing yushi tai).
-The Ming provincial government consisted of three cooperating agencies: the Provincial Administration Commission (chengxuan buzheng shisi), the Provincial Surveillance Commission (tixing ancha shisi), and the Regional Military Commission (du zhihui shisi).
+Between the provinces and the central government were two agencies: the Branch Bureau of Military Affairs (xing shumi yuan 行樞密院) and the Branch Censorate (xing yushi tai 行御史臺).
+The Ming provincial government consisted of three cooperating agencies: the Provincial Administration Commission (chengxuan buzheng shisi 承宣布政使司), the Provincial Surveillance Commission (tixing ancha shisi 提刑按察使司), and the Regional Military Commission (du zhihui shisi 都指揮使).
 They were directed by a Grand Coordinator, whose tenure was indefinite, and a Supreme Commander.
 Executive officials of the Three Provincial Commissions were called Regional Overseers.
 The Qing dynasty expanded the number of provinces to 18 by 1850 and did away with the tripartite provincial administration.
-Qing provinces were governed by a single Governor (xunfu) who answered to a Governors-general (zongdu).
+Qing provinces were governed by a single Governor (xunfu 巡撫) who answered to a Governors-general (zongdu 總督).